danyaldany/cancer_disease_prediction/README.md

 ### Overview

 Brain tumors are life-threatening conditions that require timely diagnosis.
-This project leverages CNN-based deep learning techniques to analyze MRI scans and classify them as **tumor** or **no tumor**.
+This project leverages CNN-based deep learning techniques to analyze MRI scans and classify them as **Yes** or **No**.
 The model is trained on a labeled MRI dataset and achieves high accuracy in detecting the presence of tumors.

 ### Features